niftools/pyffi/README.txt

-To use the library, the cgf.xml file (for example) should reside either in the module directory (following the current layout on svn), or you should set the CGFXMLPATH environment variable to the directory where nif.xml can be found.
+To use the library, the cgf.xml file (for example) should reside either in the module directory (following the current layout on svn), or you should set the CGFXMLPATH environment variable to the directory where cgf.xml can be found.
 If CGFXMLPATH is set, the library will first look there.
 The same applies to all other formats.

-The python files are organized as follows.
+The code is organized as follows.

 * Python File Format Interface - representing a file format specified by an XML file in Python